Apple Quinoa Oatmeal Bars

 Instructions

-- Preheat your oven to 350°F. Line a 9x9 in. square baking pan with parchment paper and spray with nonstick cooking spray.
+- Preheat your oven to 350°F. Line a 8×8 in. square glass baking pan with parchment paper and spray with nonstick cooking spray.

 - In a large bowl, combine the oats, quinoa, baking powder, flax seed, and cinnamon and stir until evenly distributed.